MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 # Documentation Repository

-Welcome to our Documentation Repository! 🚀
+Welcome to our Basic Documentation Project Repository! 🚀

 ## Overview

-This repository serves as the central hub when we want to work together with our DevOps Professionals on Project Documentation.
-Clear and comprehensive documentation is crucial for understanding our deliverables, projects, and complex environments.
-It not only benefits us internally but also plays a vital role in ensuring our customers have a seamless experience and clear understanding of the environment.

-Navigate to our documentation: [Home Page](index.md)
+This repository template, aligned with OKR Q1 2025, offers a clear structure and initial content that DevOps professionals can utilize to create fundamental documentation for a delivery project.

+Basic documentation refers to the minimum content required to be considered delivered:

+1. An **overview** section containing information about the access mechanism and other technical documentation, typically created during the deployment phase.

+2. The **deployment** section includes a description of the high-level architecture and an inventory of the infrastructure.

+> [!NOTE]
+> Every new project **must have** basic documentation, and it is imperative that sales account for the effort required during the offering phase.

 ## Why Documentation Matters